 It takes a lot of work, consistency, and open-mindedness to really discover our inner narratives.

-Here are a few questions you can ask yourself about your internal narrative.
+Here are a few questions you can ask yourself about your inner voice.
 Make sure you write them down for clarity and to draw connections later.